Carmendelope/signup/README.md

 make all
 ```

-This operation generates the binaries for this repo, download dependencies,
-run existing tests and generate ready-to-deploy Kubernetes files.
+This operation generates the binaries for this repo, downloads the required dependencies, runs existing tests and generates ready-to-deploy Kubernetes files

 ### Run tests